Second variation of Selberg zeta functions and curvature asymptotics: Abstract

 \section{Abstract}

 We give an explicit formula for the second variation of the logarithm of the Selberg zeta function, $Z(s)$, on Teichm\"uller space.
-We then use this formula to determine the asymptotic behavior as $s \to \infty$ of the second variation.
-As a consequence, we determine the signature of the Hessian of $\log Z(s)$ for sufficiently large $s$.
-As a further consequence, the asymptotic behavior of the second variation of $\log Z(s)$ shows that the Ricci curvature of the Hodge bundle $H^0(\mathcal K^m_t)\mapsto t$ over Teichm\"uller space agrees with the Quillen curvature up to a term of exponential decay, $O(s^2 e^{-l_0 s}),$ where $l_0$ is the length of the shortest closed hyperbolic geodesic.
+We then use this formula to determine the asymptotic behavior as $\Re s \to \infty$ of the second variation.
+As a consequence, for $m \in \N$, we obtain the complete expansion in $m$ of the curvature of the vector bundle $H^0(X_t, \mathcal K_t)\to t\in \mathcal T$ of holomorphic m-differentials over the Teichm\"uller space $\mathcal T$, for $m$ large.
+Moreover, we show that this curvature agrees with the Quillen curvature up to a term of exponential decay, $O(m^2 e^{-l_0 m}),$ where $l_0$ is the length of the shortest closed hyperbolic geodesic.